joshuay03/dependent-auto-rails/README.md

 # dependent-auto-rails

 This gem provides a new `dependent` option for ActiveRecord associations, `:auto`.
 Using this option will automatically select between `:destroy` and `:delete` / `:delete_all` during runtime based on whether or not the associated model has any destroy callbacks defined.
-This is useful since `dependent: :destroy` always initialises the associated records in order to execute their destroy callbacks regardless of whether or not there are any defined.
+This is useful since `dependent: :destroy` always initialises the associated records in order to execute their destroy callbacks regardless of whether or not there are any defined, but is often the go-to option since it is the safest.
 This can be expensive if there are many records to destroy.

 It is also useful since a model's associations are rarely updated, but it's business logic can change frequently.
 This means that if destroy callbacks are added or removed on the associated model, the `dependent` option on the parent model's association may need to be updated to reflect this.
 Using `dependent: :auto` will automatically select the appropriate `dependent` option based on the current state of the model.